Joshua-McGee/doks/ensemble-overview.md

 comments: false

 # Hero section
-title: Agenda Overview Documentation
+title: Ensemble Overview Documentation
-description: The following guide explains x, y, z.
+description: An overview document is often the first document a user sets their eyes on, lets talk about what makes a good overview.

 # Author box
 author:
-    title: How we write
+    title: Agenda overview sample
-    title_url: '/ensemble-overview'
+    title_url: '/Overview'
-    external_url: false
+    external_url: False
-    description: Learn about what goes into making a great overview document.
+    description: Take a look at our sample overview for Agenda.

 # Micro navigation (the side navigation in the body)
 micro_nav: true